Chapter Awards

 Invitation to Nominate:

-Nominations are now being accepted for the annual 2013 NASW Illinois Chapter Social Work Awards in the following categories:
+Nominations are now being accepted for the annual 2018 NASW-Illinois Chapter Social Work Awards.
+All nominees must be a current resident or practice in the state of Illinois.

 -

-Social Worker of the Year: An NASW Illinois member in good standing who: reflects the values espoused in our NASW Illinois Chapter Mission Statement; promotes the NASW to the public and advocates for the populations social work serves; represents the highest ethical standards of social work as defined in the NASW Code of Ethics; contributes to improvement of the social fabric in tangible and intangible ways; takes risks and enlists public support for improved human services.
+Social Worker of the Year: An NASW-Illinois Chapter member in good standing who: reflects the values espoused in our NASW-Illinois Chapter Mission Statement; promotes the NASW to the public and advocates for the populations social work serves; represents the highest ethical standards of social work as defined in the NASW Code of Ethics; contributes to improvement of the social fabric in tangible and intangible ways; takes risks and enlists public support for improved human services.
+Must hold an LSW or LCSW and work/reside in the state of Illinois.

 -

-Lifetime Achievement Award: An NASW Illinois member in good standing who: has accomplished stellar successes in his/her social work career which have enhanced the profession, supported clients, upheld social work values, and advocated for the betterment of all people.
+Lifetime Achievement Award: An NASW-Illinois Chapter member in good standing who: has accomplished stellar successes in his/her social work career which have enhanced the profession, supported clients, upheld social work values, and advocated for the betterment of all people.
+Must currently and previously held an LSW or LCSW and work/reside in the state of Illinois.

 -